mtoqeeriqbal/UptimeOwl/README.md

-# UptimeOwl
+# UptimeOwl - Website Monitoring Tool
-A smart website monitoring tool that checks your sites 24/7 like a watchful owl.
+An automated solution to monitor website availability and track response times.
+Get instant alerts when your sites go down or respond slowly.